Hyeon-Yeom/Yeom_S_ChatApp_Winter22/README.md

 Chat Room Page
 - path: '/chat'
 - Details: It is what I learned and created in class either.
 User can leave their messages and have a talk.

+## Problems
+- Couldn't find ways to make 'register' button or 'log in' button active.
+Currently, the users cannot know if they are registered successfully and also, these buttons don't take the users to chat room or '/home' page.

+- Had an issue with node.
+Couldn't make the messages stored by using node app function.